ajs-voices/the-first-vestige/scenes/001-getting-ready.md

 Sage pulled me off the couch.
 "Go get ready."

 I sighed.
 It wasn't that I didn't want to go.
-I was in a funk, which was why Sage was pushing me to go.
-Why he had set everything up - rather told Dee that she had to take me out tonight.
-She was the only one free.
-Dev was working too many nights.
-Sage had to be up early.
-Dee wasn't on call tonight or tomorrow so it was perfect.
-She hadn't even worked a double.
-Everyone was always busy which was contributing to my lack of motivation.

-I got up at 6am with Sage.
-I made him and the boys breakfast.
-They older boys got ready and walked to public school by themselves.
-I got Drake ready and took him to Pre-K.  What the fuck was that?
-But Drake loved it even if he had to wear his glamour all the time.
-He came home exhausted.
-After Drake got to school I went to the gym.
-Sage purchased me a membership someplace I'd have to walk and get out of the house instead of yoga or running.
-I was bored out of my skull.
-I had cooked until I was bored.
-I'd even sat down in front of the idiot box and tried to numb out.

-I went to NYU's website and looked at all the courses they were offering.
+Ever since Dev left I felt worse.
+To kill time I went to NYU's website and looked at all the courses they were offering.
 But the semester had already started so I could apply but it wouldn't help my boredom now.
 I didn't even have any fucking clue what I wanted to do.

+Both Sage and Dev were trying to help me find a path to go.
 Dev tried to talk me into bartending at Aspect.
 Sage pushed me to teach a class at the gym.
 And I had I said I'd try both, but they didn't have places for me so again I waited.

-So now they were trying to at least make my life enjoyable.
-This fucking sucked.
-But I put on a happy face.
-They knew I wasn't happy but I tried not to act like it in front of them or the boys.

 Sage sighed.
 "Come on Nox."